netxms/netxms-doc/admin/advanced.rst

 Hooks (Pollers hooks)
 =====================

-NetXMS has 5 different poller types, sometimes it is required by user to add some additional functionality while this polls.
+|product_name| has 5 different poller types, sometimes it is required by user
+to add some additional functionality while this polls.
 For this purpose were created hooks.
 Hook is manually created script in :guilabel:`Script Library` that is executed at the very end of the poll.